DangerCove/dangercove.com/privacy.markdown

 ## Sales

-Digital products can be purchased through FastSpring, Paddle and the Apple App Stores.
+Digital products can be purchased through FastSpring, Gumroad, Paddle and the Apple App Stores.

 ### FastSpring